SaurabhGoyal/vmrs/Readme.md

 # Example Run
-In this example, we are taking a number as input from user and adding doubling it by adding it to itself.
+In this example, we are taking a number as input from user and doubling it by adding it to itself.
 The logic would go like this -
 - Load the needed static data into machine memory -
     - We need memory slots for external devices to write to.
 We assign addresses 0-7 for that.
     - We need memory slots for interrupt-address-table.
 Table currently has only one key value entry, interrupt_id 1 has handler logic at 10.
 We assign addresses 8-9 for that.